yehudacohen/alchemy/alchemy-web/docs/providers/ai/document.md

 # Document

-The Document resource generates markdown documentation using AI models like OpenAI's GPT-4 and Anthropic's Claude.
-It supports powerful context handling through the alchemy template literal tag.
+The Document resource lets you generate markdown documentation using [AI models](https://platform.openai.com/docs/models) like GPT-4 and Claude.

-# Minimal Example
+## Minimal Example

 Generate a simple markdown document with AI: